 of ideas or phrases that are clearly original with another author requires that the appropriate credit be given to the original author.

 Plagiarism undermines that basic relationship of trust that must exist between teacher and student and among students for the educational process to work.
 For this reason, penalties for plagiarism range from failure on the assignment to expulsion from the College.
-For details regarding plagiarism, consult a Writing 101 manual or the library reference desk.
+For details regarding plagiarism, consult the library's guide to plagiarism or the library services desk.

 Assisting Cheating or Plagiarism––A student who knowingly assists another student in cheating or plagiarism is subject to the same rules and penalties.